huangqianfirst/Free_from-Image-Inpainting-with-Gated-Convolution/README.md

 3. Make sketch

-&emsp;I used Places2 datasets as train datasets, crop every train image size to 256*256 and generate corresponding sketch by&emsp;HED.
+&emsp;I used Places2 datasets as train datasets, crop every train image size to 256*256 and generate corresponding sketch by &emsp;HED.
 The sketch results looks like below.

 &emsp;![Alt text](./imgs/00002052_concat.png)